 Siobhan Byrne is a life-long horse lover.
 As a child growing up in the Pacific Northwest, she started riding lessons at the age of seven.
 She came up through the Young Rider program and upon graduating high school moved to San Diego to work with Steffen Peters and his then-assistant, Allyson Rogers (now of ALR Dressage.)
 After several years in California, Siobhan moved to New Jersey to attend Rutgers University, where she completed a degree in Philosophy.
 Her business name, “Qualia Dressage”, is a nod to her studies in philosophy.
 You can learn about qualia here.

 Siobhan is a firm believer in continuing education.
-She takes lessons from USDF Gold medalist Jessica Jo “JJ” Tate and participates regularly in clinics with top trainers such as Lars Petersen, Jeremy Steinberg, and Conrad Schumacher.
-She has also participated in clinics with Arthur Kottas, Georg Theodorescu, and Charles de Kunffy.
+She takes lessons from USDF Gold medalists Jessica Jo “JJ” Tate and Allyson Rogers, and participates regularly in clinics with top trainers such as Lars Petersen, Jeremy Steinberg, and Olivia LaGoy-Weltz.
+She has also participated in clinics with Arthur Kottas, Georg Theodorescu, Conrad Schumacher, Christoph Hess, and Charles de Kunffy.
 Siobhan is also an alumna of the Hassler Dressage/Harmony Sporthorse Young Dressage Horse Trainers Symposium.
 The focus on education trickles down to her students–they are consistently in the ribbons locally and regionally, as well as qualifying for national championships such as USDF Finals, USEF Dressage Seat Equitation Finals, and Pony Club Championships.
 She has also coached many students to USDF medals.